Sex toy

 A sex toy is an object or device that is primarily used to facilitate sexual pleasure, such as a dildo, artificial vagina or vibrator.
 Many popular sex toys are designed to resemble human genitals, and may be vibrating or non-vibrating.
 The term sex toy can also include BDSM apparatus and sex furniture such as sex swings; however, it is not applied to items such as birth control, pornography, or condoms.
 Alternative terms for sex toy include adult toy and the dated euphemism marital aid.
 Marital aid also has a broader meaning and is applied to drugs and herbs marketed to enhance or prolong sex.

-Sex toys are most commonly sold at sex shops or online, but they may also be sold in a pharmacy or chemist store, a pornographic store, a head shop, or a department store.
-Sex toys are available in almost all countries for males and females.
+Sex toys are most commonly sold at sex shops or online, but they may also be sold in a pharmacy, a head shop, or a department store.